 It’s easy to learn about countless types of therapy and journaling.
 A quick couple of Google searches can help to find what may be relevant to your situation or tastes.
 Below I’ve listed just a few types of journaling and therapy, and what they entail.

-Cognitive-behavioural therapy is widely regarded as an effective shorter-term treatment for various mental health issues.
-The idea is to change the way you think through practice.
-For example, with intrusive, unwanted or negative thoughts, it teaches to note and challenge such thoughts rationally.
-For anxiety disorders it may include gradual exposure therapy to the things that make patients anxious, in smaller manageable steps.
+With intrusive, unwanted, or negative thoughts, it teaches us to note and challenge such thoughts rationally.
+For anxiety disorders, it may include gradual exposure therapy to the things that make patients anxious, in smaller manageable steps.

 Other forms of therapy have to work with our conscious, often guarded and deflecting mind, before they can start to access what’s under the surface.